0xalpharush/0xalpharush.github.io/about.md

 I work on the blockchain security team at Trail of Bits.

-Recently, I've been focused on unsafe Rust and structure-aware fuzzing.
+Recently, I've been focused on stateful fuzzing and learning about databases.

 Interests:
 - program langauges